Witches, goblins, ghouls appear at downtown Boone Boo

-While it rained during the event, families weren't deterred from filling King Street.
-The event — in its 19t year — is hosted by the town Boone.
+While it rained during the event, families weren’t deterred from filling King Street.
+The event — in its 19th year — is hosted by the town Boone.

 Costumed individuals wandered around downtown Boone as community members gave out candy, arts and crafts were offered at the Watauga County Public Library and tours were given at the Jones House.
 Inflatable bounce houses and Twist the Balloon man were also available at the Jones House for participants.